SEAS Office of Experiential and Career Development

 If you are interested in participating in student competitions (e.g., robotics, computing, etc.), see the Student Competitions page.
 Many of these are tackled by teams organized through the Student Organizations.

 We strongly encourage employers to post jobs on Crimson Careers.
-So, please check that site regularly.
+So, please check that site regularly; you might even want to set up an automated search in CC.
 I post post-graduate jobs, internships, and (a small number) of part-time term-time jobs in the weekly undergraduate and graduate student / postdoc newsletters.
+These are listed at the links below.
+Each week, I'll add to the lists, and I try not to duplicate listings from earlier weeks.
+I usually don't know when the postings expire.
 Most of these are taken from Crimson Careers, but there are usually some postings that don't quite fit into CC.
-These are listed in the links below.

 Job-Shaddowing or Similar Positions (mostly non-paid)